Shopify URL structure, limitations, and SEO

 We’ll go through how to make changes to the Shopify collection pages URLs step-by-step.

-How to change a collection URL handle?
+How to change a collection URL in Shopify?

 2. From Products, click Collections: